SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     for instance), choose `use_pool=False` and continuable=`False` (see below).
     Be aware that you will have an individual logfile for every process you spawn.

+* `cpu_cap`

+    If `multiproc=True` and `use_pool=False` you can specify a maximum cpu utilization between 0.0 (excluded) and 1.0 (included) as fraction of maximum capacity.
+If the current cpu usage is above the specified level (averaged across all cores), pypet will not spawn a new process and wait until activity falls below the threshold again.
+Note that in order to avoid dead-lock at least one process will always be running regardless of the current utilization.
+    If the threshold is crossed a warning will be issued.
+The warning won't be repeated as long as the threshold remains crossed.

+    For example `cpu_cap=0.7`, `ncores=3`, and currently on average 80 percent of your cpu are used.
+Moreover, let's assume that at the moment only 2 processes are computing single runs simultaneously.
+Due to the usage of 80 percent of your cpu, pypet will wait until cpu usage drops below (or equal to) 70 percent again until it starts a third process to carry out another single run.

+    The parameters `memory_cap` and `swap_cap` are analogous.
+These three thresholds are combined to determine whether a new process can be spawned.
+Accordingly, if only one of these thresholds is crossed, no new processes will be spawned.

+    To disable the cap limits simply set all three values to 1.0.

+    You need the psutil_ package to use this cap feature.
+If not installed, the cap values are simply ignored.

+`memory_cap`

+    Cap value of RAM usage.
+If more RAM than the threshold is currently in use, no new processes are spawned.

+`swap_cap`

+    Analogous to `memory_cap` but the swap memory is considered.

 * `wrap_mode`

      If `multiproc` is 1 (True), specifies how storage to disk is handled via